JohnOsbornIV/Affiliate-Link-Detector/README.md

 A Firefox extension that detects and highlights affiliate links on web pages and search results for duckduckgo.com.

+This project is in its infancy and likely has issues.

 ## Features

 - **Comprehensive Detection**: Identifies Amazon, Georiot, cna.st, and other common affiliate link patterns (including sites that state they earn affiliate commissions)